-MPSERS Net Pension Liability - Seven Universities as of September 30, 2018 determined by an actuarial valuation rolled forward from September 30, 2018.
+Net Pension Obligation, Deferred Outflows of Resources, Deferred Inflows of Resources, and Pension Expense: At June 30, 2021, the University reported a liability of \$20,590,273 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 30, 2019.
 The University's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
-As of September 30, 2019, the University's proportionate share was 2.99202%.
-The University reported a liability of \$19,087,979 as of June 30, 2019, and the University's proportionate share was 2.98699% as of the September 30, 2018 measurement date.
+As of September 30, 2020, the University's proportionate share was 3.01459%.
+The University reported a liability of \$20,034,283 as of June 30, 2020, and the University's proportionate share was 2.99202% as of the September 30, 2019 measurement date.